chrisbrinkmann/skynet/README.md

 Mac:
 - [PSequel](http://www.psequel.com)

-### Setting Up Environment Variables:
+### Setting Up Local Environment Variables:
 /config/.env is a template that has all of the variables needed by the app.
 It has some initial values already set for convenience.

 You will need to setup your own local environment variables.
 To do this:

-- Create a new file named '.env.local' in the config directory.
+- Create a new file named `.env.local` in the config directory.
-- Copy the contents of the '.env' file into '.env.local'.
+- Copy the contents of the `.env` file into `.env.local`.
 - Add your Postgres username and password
 - If needed, adjust any other variables for your local environment.